Has your relationship gone sour? Are you feeling tensions and emotional stress in your love life? Is your partner becoming aggressive?

 These men not only behave aggressively, but they also harbor aggressive thoughts which may be detrimental to the relationship.

 Generally, hostile sexist males are sensitive, and they’re always at the lookout for power threats (things that diminish their perceived power in the relationship).

 First off, don’t react.
 If you react or become angry at your partner, you’re giving him more reasons to validate his internal frustrations, which shows that his claim of power loss is valid.

 Also, nagging escalate the whole issue, making you step into the position of a parent — that’s not the role you want to take.

 Don’t flame the problem by making it his issue instead make it our issue — it can be done by letting him know that we have a problem NOT he has a problem.

 Effective communication is vital in the healing process.
 Talk to your partner about the challenge, and let you guys work as a team to resolve the problem.

 Letting him offer a solution to the issue can be a subtle way of fueling the alpha feeling and making him feel in charge.
 And it’s a quick way to resolve the problems in the relationship.

-What aspect of your relationship would you want to improve on in the new year?
+What aspect of your relationship would you want to improve on in this year 2020?